-My name is Ros Walker and I am a mother, learning-technologist, teacher and euphonium player!
+My name is Ros Walker and I am a mother, learning-technologist (CMALT holder), teacher, anti-Brexit campaigner and euphonium player!
 From a degree in Modern Languages (Russian), I have had a varied career, with almost 25 years in various education posts, many connected with educational technology.
 This page is a ‘potted summary’ of the work I have done so far

 - BA(Hons) Russian and Soviet Studies at Manchester University.